 - Four auxiliary MOS I/O ports for LEDs, buzzers and all of the stuff that I have failed to anticipate a need for.

 4 November and I didn’t quite get to make the PCBs today as planned although the artwork is printed.
 Because of all the IO requirements I’ve gone for an Atmel ATMEGA128 processor with 64 SMD pins to route.
 It features a heap of external hardware interrupts which makes interfacing the rotary encoders a breeze.
-As usual I like to write my code with a simple flow chart, breaking each functional block into successively smaller blocks of about 20 lines of code.
+As usual I like to write my code with a simple flow chart, breaking each functional block into successively smaller blocks of less than about 20 lines of code.
 Figure 8 shows the top level flow chart.
 There is one main routine, five interrupt entry routines, and two background watchdog and power brown-out routines (not shown).
 As there is only one timing-critical routine the code could be readily implemented in C although I will probably stick to Assembler for optimized code length and precision discharge pulse width.

 Figure 8.
 Top Level Flow Chart